Menu

 See photos of hiking

-Why choose a trail at Rachel Carson National Wildlife Refuge?
+Why hike at Rachel Carson National Wildlife Refuge ?

 Welcome to the rachel carson national wildlife refuge, a hidden gem nestled along the picturesque coast of Maine.
 If you're a hiker, outdoor enthusiast, or simply someone who cherishes spending time in nature, this refuge offers an unforgettable experience.